hcodes/isutf8/README.md

 isutf8
 ======

-Check if a data is utf-8.
+Check if a Buffer is utf-8.

 ## Install
 `npm install isutf8`